OMASWAL/OMASWAL/README.md

-Memory updated
-Here's a GitHub bio tailored to your interests:

 👋 Hi, I'm Om Aswal, a passionate BTech student majoring in Computer Science Engineering (CSE).
 I enjoy working with:

 🐍 Python for scripting, application, and problem-solving(DSA)